Ez2Raven/blog/_pages/cv.md

 * Manage software projects of different domains, technologies and complexities.

 #### Software Engineering
-* Conduct technical interviews for .NET developers
+* Conduct technical interviews for .NET developers.
-* Technical owner and administrator for on-premise Atlassian suite
+* Technical owner and administrator for on-premise Atlassian suite.
-* Create and manage project portfolios to report on cost and revenue using JIRA Tempo Folio
+* Create and manage project portfolios to report on cost and revenue using JIRA Tempo Folio.

 #### Software Infrastructure
-* Administrate linux servers
+* Administrate linux servers.

 ### Reason For Leaving
-* Professional development
+* Professional development.

 ___